Creighton University School of Medicine – Phoenix’s fellowship program in Gastroenterology is ready to welcome you to the desert southwest.

-The Gastroenterology (GI) and Hepatology fellowship is a three-year program designed to train gastroenterologists who will perform thorough clinical and diagnostic assessments, provide high quality, evidence-based, compassionate patient care and demonstrate lifelong learning.
+The Gastroenterology (GI) and Hepatology fellowship is a three-year program designed to train gastroenterologists who will provide high quality, evidence-based, compassionate patient care and demonstrate lifelong learning.
 The lifelong learning tradition developed during their training will allow the graduating fellows to stay up to date with the gastrointestinal and hepatologic diseases literature.

 The Division of Gastroenterology at Creighton University- Phoenix campus will support the Creighton University Arizona Health Education Alliance mission of increasing Creighton's impact on education and provision of health care at local and national levels.